The ketogenic diet is a low-carb, high-fat, high-protein diet linked to weight loss and prevention of age-related mental decline.

 Reduction in carbs also controls and stabilizes glucose production that directly correlates with improved brain function and neuro-protective benefits.

 7. Digestive Issues

-The initial switch to the ketogenic diet involves a significant change in the type of diet you take.
-It can be a deal breaker for most dieters because of the digestive modifications our body experiences.
+The initial switch to the keto diet involves a significant change in the type of food you consume.
+While keto diet has several health benefits, tt can be a deal breaker for most dieters because of the digestive modifications our body experiences.

 Constipation is a common sign of ketosis.
 Some people use bathroom less frequently than before.

 If it is less frequent in your case, make sure to take a stool softener or add more fiber or magnesium to your diet.

 Another common symptom of ketosis is diarrhea.
 With the addition of more fat and protein to your diet, you might have to run to the bathroom more frequently.

 Make sure you are drinking enough water and taking fiber-rich diet or a supplement.